JvdHoogen/paderborn_bearing/README.md

 ```
 The called function results in three different objects:
 * data.motor_current, contains all the samples represented in a 3D-array for the two motor current sensor readings related to the specific experiment and fault name.
 The lay-out of the array is as follows; nr of time series, sequence length, amount of sensors.
-* data.vibrations, contains all the samples represented in a 3D-array for the vibration sensor related to the specific experiment and fault name.
+* data.vibration_sens, contains all the samples represented in a 3D-array for the vibration sensor related to the specific experiment and fault name.
 The lay-out of the array is as follows; nr of time series, sequence length, amount of sensors.
 * data.labels, labels representing different fault conditions.

 ### Arguments